mehedi9465/Covid-Registration/README.md

 # Getting Started with Covid Registration

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created with React and for design bootstrap is used [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Features

-In the project directory, you can run:
+In the project directory, you can:

 ### `npm start`